Our School Story

 What is our core purpose?
-That is, what do we hope for all students, regardless of their program of studies?
+That is, what do we hope for all students, regardless of their program of studies and future pathways?
 What is the unity in our diversity?
 How do we continue to move from a very good to an exemplary school?
 What knowledge, skills and competencies will our students need?
 How does this vision align with our daily practices?
 Can our students articulate these attributes and reflect on and provide specific examples of their strengths in each area?
 How can we support our students to manage the pressures of post-secondary admissions, rigorous curriculum and a dynamic, changing future with adaptability, resiliency and balance?
 What is the ‘learner profile’ of an RHS student and a successful person in the 21st century?

 Please watch this short video to get a sense of the diverse learning journeys at Richmond Secondary School (2017):